55 Cancri: Stellar system

+55 Cancri A

 The primary star, 55 Cancri A, has a spectral type of K0IV-V, indicating a main-sequence or subgiant star.
 It is smaller in radius and slightly less massive than the Sun, and so is cooler and less luminous.
 The star has only low emission from its chromosphere, and is not variable in the visible spectrum; but it is variable in X-rays.
 It is more enriched than the Sun in elements heavier than helium, with 186% the solar abundance of iron; it is therefore classified as a rare "super metal-rich" (SMR) star.
 55 Cancri A also has more carbon than the Sun, with a C/O ratio of 0.78, compared to solar value of 0.55.
 This abundance of metal makes estimating the star's age and mass difficult, as evolutionary models are less well defined for such stars.
 55 Cancri A is much older than the solar system, and its age has been estimated to values of 7.4–8.7 billion years or 10.2 ± 2.5 billion years.

 A hypothesis for the high metal content in SMR dwarf stars is that material enriched in heavy elements fell into the atmosphere from a protoplanetary disk.
 This would pollute the star's external layers, resulting in a higher than normal metallicity.
 The lack of a deep convection zone would mean that the outer layers would retain higher abundance ratios of these heavy elements.

 Observations of 55 Cancri A in the submillimeter region of the spectrum have thus far failed to detect any associated dust.
 The upper limit on emissions within 100 AU of this star is about 850 mJy, at a wavelength of 850 μm.
 This limits the total mass of fine dust around the star to less than 0.01% of the Earth's mass.
 However, this does not exclude the presence of an asteroid belt or a Kuiper belt equivalent.

+55 Cancri B

 The secondary, 55 Cancri B, is a red dwarf star much less massive and luminous than the Sun.
-There are indications that component B may itself be a double star, though this is uncertain.
+It was first reported as a companion to 55 Cancri A by Adriaan van Maanen in 1918.